-This tip was given to me be a therapist when I was trying to help my Mum to get over a sort of depression.
-Luckily I did not had to face severe depression so far, but I had to face to of its symptoms and I have to say it’s horrible!
+This tip was given to me be a therapist when I was trying to help my Mum to get over some sort of depression.
+Luckily I did not have to face severe depression so far, but I had to face some of its symptoms and I have to say it’s horrible!
 You can barely get out of bed, eat and find a meaning of your life.
 If you’re in this king or state, be sure that you have a list of things that you enjoy on hand.
-Look though it and see if anything make you feel better and start doing it.
+Look through it and see if anything make you feel better and start doing it.
 One of my favourite things to do are reading, writing, taking photographs and cooking.
 You will find it hard to do it in the beginning, but once you’ll find the energy and strength to do it, you will be very grateful.

 4. Have a walk

 Many studies have concluded that having a nice walk in the nature, or having regular walks can prevent depression.
-With a little effort you can boost your mood a lot.
+With a little effort, you can boost your mood a lot.

 5. Talk to someone

 Whatever is your partner, sister or BFF, talk to someone that you are 100% comfortable with.
 It’s very important that you don’t feel judged or criticized in any way.
-It might take some strength to do it, but you might discover that they are going to similar feelings as you do, which will easy the burden a lot.
+It might take some strength to do it, but you might discover that they are going to similar feelings as you do, which will ease the burden a lot.

 You can also take that friend to a nice walk and talk about… things.